AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Computational experiment: GRI - Mech 3.0 problem

 \section{Computational experiment: GRI - Mech 3.0 problem}

 In the previous section, we showed that the proposed DeepONet-based framework AMORE can predict the dynamics of the stiff chemical system corresponding to the Syngas mechanism with good accuracy.
 In this regard, we shall show the scalability of the proposed framework to a larger number of state variables.
 To this end, we consider the GRI-Mech 3.0 as our second computational example.
 The GRI-Mech 3.0 is a detailed chemical reaction mechanism for natural gas combustion.
 GRI-Mech 3.0 is specifically designed to simulate the combustion of methane (CH$_4$) and its mixtures with air.
 The GRI-Mech 3.0 mechanism includes 53 species and 325 reactions, providing a detailed description of combustion processes for methane-based fuels.
 Similar to the Syngas problem discussed earlier (\Cref{Section:Numerical results:Syngas Problem}), we generate data for training and testing of DeepONet with the initial condition of temperature within the range of 1000 K to 1500 K and the equivalence ratio between 0.7 to 1.3.
+We also used Cantera with the VODE implicit time integrator (BDF), analogous to the Syngas problem with the relative tolerance of $10^{-8}$ and absolute tolerance of $10^{-12}$.
+The reactor is modeled as a constant-pressure system at 1.0 atm for all generated samples.
 The system has 54 state variables, i.e., temperature, along with the 53 state variables describing the dynamics of the mass fraction of each of the 53 species.
 From the simulated dataset, we have observed that out of 54 state variables, only 24 have significant values or non-negative and non-zero values.
 Thus, we have considered only 24 state variables.
 The minimum and maximum values of each state variable for the training and testing datasets are shown in \Cref{Table:GRI problem:Min max training-testing data} (in \Cref{Appendix:Subsection:GRI problems}).
 Similar to the syngas problem, we consider 2080 samples for training and 520 samples for testing.
-The sum of the species mass fraction (23 species) at any time instant lies between $1.0000002$ and $0.9999988$ for the training dataset and $1.000000013$ and $0.9999988$ for the testing dataset.
 Similar to the syngas problem, we consider the time series from $t_0=10^{-7}$ s, which after the shifting of the time axis becomes $t=0$ s.
 In this computational example, as well, we have divided the time series into 99 segments, each of length $100\Delta t$, s where $\Delta t = 10^{-7}$.
 Thus, after performing the time decomposition, the number of training samples becomes $2080\times 99 = 205920$, and the number of testing samples becomes $520\times 99 = 51480$.
 For the sake of convenience, from now onward, we will refer to the GRI-Mech 3.0 problem as the GRI problem.